201949/godot-local-notification-android/README.md

 # godot-local-notification-android

 Modified version of the Godot Local Notification plugin for Android from DrMoriarty.

-Author of the modification hojlucas:
+## Author of the modification

+hojlucas
 - https://github.com/hojlucas
 - https://www.youtube.com/@hojlucas